MC-RhettW/laravel-app-namespace/README.md

 ## Laravel App Namespace Command

-Provides forward support for the Laravel 5.8 `app:name` command in Laravel 6 and Laravel 7 applications.
+Provides forward support for the Laravel 5.8 command `app:name` (as `app:namespace`) in Illuminate-based applications.

 Based on [Laravel App](https://github.com/andrey-helldar/laravel-app) by Andrey Helldar.

 ### Installation
 Add the private repository to the `repositories` block of your Laravel project's composer.json file: